djouallah/Fabric_Notebooks_Demo/README.md

 NYT        : using Ibis and SQLframe to analyze New York Taxi Dataset

-Full Solution in Fabric https://github.com/djouallah/aemo_fabric
+Full Solution in Fabric, sync Directly to your Workspace  https://github.com/djouallah/aemo_fabric

+Gis example in Fabeic : sync directly to your Workspace  https://github.com/djouallah/fabric_gis